Goal Area 3: Promoting Cessation

 Involvement of Healthcare Providers in Tobacco Cessation

 The ATS asked tobacco users if they had seen a healthcare professional in the past year and if so, if they received advice to quit from a healthcare professional.
-The majority (75%) of tobacco users had seen a healthcare professional in the past year.
-About half (55%) of these tobacco users were advised by a health professional to quit using tobacco.
-This result has remained stable since comparable questions were first asked in 2010.
+Half (50%) of these current tobacco users were advised by a health professional to quit using tobacco.
+This result has remained stable since 2010.
 These respondents then answered more detailed questions about whether and how healthcare providers provided assistance.
-In 2017, 63% of tobacco users who were advised to quit were also offered assistance to quit from their healthcare providers.
-These tobacco users most often received information about the Wyoming Quit Tobacco Program (WQTP) from their healthcare providers (Figure 19).
+In 2015, 63% of tobacco users who were advised to quit were also offered assistance to quit from their healthcare providers.
+These tobacco users most often received information about the Wyoming Quit Tobacco Program (WQTP) from their healthcare providers (Figure 15).

-In a separate line of questioning, in the past year, 72% of tobacco users who were not advised to quit and non-tobacco-using adults reported that a health professional asked them whether they smoked cigarettes or used other forms of tobacco (Figure 20).
-This is a significant increase over time, going from 64% in 2010, when comparable questions were first asked, to 72% in 2017.
-Thus, healthcare professionals seem to be more frequently screening their patients for tobacco use.
-This increase coincides with changes related to the Patient Protection and Affordable Care Act of 2010, though we cannot make a causal attribution to the requirements of that law.
-Still, 13% of tobacco users were not advised to quit nor screened for tobacco use.
+In a separate line of questioning, the majority (71%) of current tobacco users who had not been advised to quit and non-tobacco-using Wyoming adults reported that a healthcare professional had asked them whether they smoked cigarettes or used other forms of tobacco.
+This is a significant increase over time, going from 64% in 2010 to 66% in 2012 to 71% in 2015.

-Increasing the price of tobacco products is one method of encouraging the cessation of tobacco use (CDC, 2015) and discouraging the initiation of tobacco use (CDC, 2014b).
+Increasing the price of tobacco products is one method of encouraging cessation (CDC, 2015).
 Since 2003, the state of Wyoming has taxed cigarettes with an excise tax of $0.60 per pack.
-When asked how much of an increase above $0.60 they would approve, over half (53%) of adults would approve an increase of some amount (Figure 21).
-The most popular amount was an increase of $1.50 or more, with 20% of adults supporting that change.
-For smokeless tobacco, over half (55%) of adults indicated that they were “for” an increase in the tax while 38% said they were “against,” and 7% said that they did not know or were not sure.
+When asked how much of an increase above $0.60 they would approve, almost half (47%) of adults would approve an increase of some amount (Figure 16).
+The most popular amount was an increase of $1.50 or more, with 21% of adults supporting that change.
+For smokeless tobacco, 49% of adults indicated that they were “for” an increase in the tax while 40% said they were “against,” and 10% said that they did not know or were not sure.

-Awareness of tobacco quitlines is another area for potential improvement.
-About half of non-tobacco users were aware that a quitline existed.
-Friends and family of tobacco users (which would include non-tobacco users) are key referral sources for many WQTP enrollees (WYSAC, 2017).
-If more non-tobacco users knew about the existence of this proven cessation aid, then they could inform and encourage tobacco users who may not know about it.
+Awareness of tobacco quitlines is another area of potential improvement.
+Less than half of nonsmokers were aware that a quitline (local or national) existed.
+The WQTP reports that friends and family of tobacco users (which would include non-tobacco users) are key referral sources (WYSAC, 2017).
+If more nonsmokers knew about the existence of this proven cessation aid, then they could inform and encourage tobacco users who may not know about it.